cleebp/TieSim/README.md

 instruction board says to press "space" to advance, simply use the F keys to navigate the instruction wall.

+## LaTeX

+Included in this repo is the full LaTeX file set used for my thesis paper.
+To compile simply open the "thesis.tex" file, and first run its typeset through BibTex to create the "thesis.bbl", next simply compile the file with the LaTeX typeset.
+Important note, you must compile multiple times with the LaTeX typeset in order to get the table of contents and figures to load in properly.

+Credit for the "asu.cls" and overall markup of the "thesis.tex" goes to Michael Crawford with his undergrad-thesis files over at https://github.com/mbcrawfo/undergrad-thesis.

 ## License

 MIT: http://mit-license.org/